-By Joanne Linowes, Ed Baumann, Pete Delano of ACEC/MA Leadership Education Committee to-be-leaders are actively assessing how to help their organizations prepare for and grow into the future.
+By Joanne Linowes, Ed Baumann, Pete Delano of ACEC/MA Leadership Education Committee

+Our firms' leaders and soonto-be-leaders are actively assessing how to help their organizations prepare for and grow into the future.
 In August, at CDM Smith in Boston, Odyssey and Emerging Leaders course graduates gathered for a Leadership Education alumni event to discuss and identify key business issues they must address to strengthen and grow their firms.
 After thoughtful review, two topics surfaced as the most important for firms to address: technology and people.